 The Staceys are a large family and a common surname in England and, now, elsewhere.
-'Our' Staceys origins are, like the Jefferies, uncertain but evidence suggests the area around the villages of Nutfield, Bletchingley, Godstone, and Merstham east of Redhill with links to villages further south such as Burstow.
+'Our' Staceys origins are, like the Jefferies, uncertain but evidence suggests the area around the villages of Nutfield, Bletchingley, Godstone, and Merstham east of Redhill with links to villages further south such as Burstow in Surrey.

 Research into the Stacey origins first suggested a link to the Stacey families from Godstone but this is not supported by other Stacey trees from that village.
 This, and other lines suggested by DNA matches, now suggest an origin in one of the other villages, for example Bletchingley; see HERE for the DNA page.

 The Stacey family were skilled agricultural workers.
 William & Eleanor had 9 children, the eldest being Richard.
 It is his family that will be discussed in more detail.